Length: 5.5 Miles

 *Trail hours: 6am-10pm*

 Flatiron is known to be one of the hardest hikes in the valley.
+You can see it peaking through face of the majestic Superstition Mountains to the east.
 Although it is technically not in Maricopa county and is actually in Pinal county, a lot of people from the Phoenix area come to hike it.
-Flatiron is a 5.5 mile out and back trail with an elevation gain of 2,641ft via All Trails
+Flatiron is a 5.5 mile out and back trail with an elevation gain of 2,641ft via All Trails.

 Going back down always is easier for me but isn’t always easy for some people because it can put a lot of strain on your knees.
 When we reached The Siphon on the way back down, we found it easier to almost run down it.
 A lot of people took a seat on their butts and tried to edge their way down that way.
 Either way works and I would recommend whatever makes you most comfortable.